ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance-manager-release-notes.md

 search.appverid:
 - MOE150
 - MET150
-description: "Microsoft Compliance Manager is a workflow-based risk assessment tool in the Microsoft Service Trust Portal that enables you to track, assign, and verify your organization's regulatory compliance activities related to Microsoft Professional Services and Microsoft cloud services, such as Microsoft Office 365, Microsoft Dynamics 365, and Microsoft Azure."
+description: "Microsoft Compliance Manager is a free workflow-based risk assessment tool in the Microsoft Service Trust Portal.
+Compliance Manager enables you to track, assign, and verify regulatory compliance activities related to Microsoft cloud services."
 ---

 # Release notes for Compliance Manager (Version 3 Preview)